-Our Board is currently comprised of eleven directors with the terms of each director expiring at the Annual Meeting.
-Our Board has nominated Jan A. Bertsch, Stephen M. Burt, Anesa T. Chaibi, Christopher L. Doerr, Dean A. Foate, Michael F. Hilton, Louis V. Pinkham, Rakesh Sachdev and Curtis W. Stoelting, each of whom is currently serving as a director, for election at the Annual Meeting to serve until the 2021 annual meeting of shareholders and until their successors are duly elected and qualified.
+Our Board is currently comprised of nine directors with the terms of each director expiring at the Annual Meeting.
+Our Board has nominated Jan A. Bertsch, Stephen M. Burt, Anesa T. Chaibi, Christopher L. Doerr, Dean A. Foate, Michael F. Hilton, Louis V. Pinkham, Rakesh Sachdev and Curtis W. Stoelting, each of whom is currently serving as a director, for election at the Annual Meeting to serve until the 2022 annual meeting of shareholders and until their successors are duly elected and qualified.
 We include background information on all of the nominees below.

-Upon election, the directors will hold office for a term expiring at the 2021 annual meeting of shareholders and until their successors have been duly elected and qualified.
-Our Board has established a retirement age of 72 within the Corporate Governance Guidelines and our Company Bylaws.
+Upon election, the directors will hold office for a term expiring at the 2022 annual meeting of shareholders and until their successors have been duly elected and qualified.
+Our Board has established a retirement age of 72 within the Corporate Governance Guidelines and our Company's Bylaws.
 Specifically, a director is expected to retire from our Board on the day and hour of the annual shareholders meeting next following his or her 72nd birthday.
-Thomas J. Fischer and Jane L. Warner, who have attained the ages of 72 and 73, respectively, will be retiring from our Board at the expiration of their terms at the Annual Meeting.
-Our Board will act to reduce the size of the Board to nine directors effective immediately following their retirements.
+None of our directors has reached the mandatory retirement age of 72 as of the date of the Annual Meeting.